leowxvandy/Leveraging-scHi-C-Data-for-Integrated-Single-Cell-Omics-Analysis/README.md

 Contact
-For any questions prior to the full code release, please contact the corresponding author at [weixin.liu@vanderbilt.edu].
+For any questions prior to the full code release, please contact the author at [weixin.liu@vanderbilt.edu].